lokeshloki55/LOKESH_K_21D047/README.md

 ### 6.Class:CustomerDelete
 ![Alt text](https://github.com/lokeshloki55/screenshots/blob/main/customer_delete.png)<br/>
-This class extends Frame and provides a user interface for deleting a customer by their ID.
+This class extends Frame and provides a user interface for deleting a customer by their ID.In the above image error message is shown beacause the customer with Id:19 was not available in the customer table.

 ### 7.Class:ProductDelete
 ![Alt text](https://github.com/lokeshloki55/screenshots/blob/main/product_delete.png)<br/>